Unified Multimodal Visual Tracking with Dual Mixture-of-Experts¶

 Key Designs¶

-Multimodal Router Cluster: Enforcing Modality-Specific M-MoE Routing:
+3. Multimodal Router Cluster: modality-specific clustering for M-MoE routing

 Loss & Training¶

-The total loss is \(\mathcal L=\mathcal L_{class}+\lambda_G\mathcal L_{IoU}+\lambda_{L_1}\mathcal L_{L_1}+\mathcal L_{task}+\lambda_{dis}\mathcal L_{dis}+\lambda_{cluster}\mathcal L_{cluster}+\lambda_{balance}\mathcal L_{balance}\), with default \(\lambda_G\!=\!2,\lambda_{L_1}\!=\!5,\lambda_{dis}\!=\!0.1,\lambda_{cluster}\!=\!1\); \(\mathcal L_{balance}\) constrains MoE load balancing.
-The entire network is trained end-to-end in a single stage, with no pretrain → finetune phases.
+The total loss is \(\mathcal L=\mathcal L_{class}+\lambda_G\mathcal L_{IoU}+\lambda_{L_1}\mathcal L_{L_1}+\mathcal L_{task}+\lambda_{dis}\mathcal L_{dis}+\lambda_{cluster}\mathcal L_{cluster}+\lambda_{balance}\mathcal L_{balance}\).
+Defaults are \(\lambda_G\!=\!2,\lambda_{L_1}\!=\!5,\lambda_{dis}\!=\!0.1,\lambda_{cluster}\!=\!1\). \(\mathcal L_{balance}\) maintains MoE load balancing.
+The network is trained end-to-end in a single stage without separate pretraining or finetuning phases.

 Key Experimental Results¶